qaisaraM/qaisaraM/README.md

 ---

-## ⭐ Closing Statement
+## ⭐ Mission

 I am driven by one goal:
-**to transform manual industrial processes into intelligent, data-driven systems that improve efficiency, accuracy, and scalability.**
+**Transform manual industrial processes into intelligent, data-driven systems that improve efficiency, accuracy, and scalability.**

 ---